Blawby/preact-cloudflare-intake-chatbot/ACTIVITY_TIMELINE_INTEGRATION_PLAN.md

 **Cursor Implementation:**
 - Signed base64url-encoded token containing minimal seek keys: `{lastEventDate, lastCreatedAt, limit}`
 - Filters are reconstructed from current request query parameters (not stored in cursor)
-- HMAC signature computed using server-side secret to prevent tampering
+- HMAC signature computed using existing `IDEMPOTENCY_SALT` or similar secret to prevent tampering
 - nextCursor computed from last item's sort fields plus current query params
 - Returns HTTP 400 when signature validation fails or token is tampered with